The Vet-Approved Guide to Dog Dental Health

 General Anesthesia

 Many times this is when they find the complete extent of any disease and the damage it caused.
-In fact, American Animal Hospital Association (AAHA) determined x-rays found that 27.8% of dogs had additional dental disease not visible to the naked eye.
+In fact, the American Animal Hospital Association (AAHA) determined that x-rays found that 27.8% of dogs had additional dental disease not visible to the naked eye.

 If oral surgery is needed for procedures like removing tumors, excising gum tissue, or extractions for damaged or impacted teeth, your pet may be referred to a Veterinary Dental Specialist.